Navy veterans in 'desperate' search for new home

 Mr Wood served on vessels including the Manchester, the Marlborough, the Alacrity and the Ark Royal, and his last assignment was helping to train the Iraqi navy and marines.

-He said: "When you come out you lose that family life and you can end up very isolated and insure in yourself.
+He said: "When you come out you lose that family life and you can end up very isolated and insular.
 And there are things that you just can't say to people when you're on civvy street.

 "[The branch] a way of not just staying in touch with old comrades, but also supporting each other."